saraneahring/Systems-Librarianship/module5.md

 * I wanted to know what `Prepared statement to prevent SQL injection` meant.
 I found that SQL injection is a way that hackers can access a database and potentially steal data or destroy the database.
 The code that follows this gives information for how SQL injection will be prevented.
-This is the code that follows
+This is the code that follows:

 ```
 $stmt = $conn->prepare("SELECT * FROM books